Cost of living in Puerto Vallarta: is it expensive to live in this popular Mexican beach town?

 These factors have changed the lives of a lot of expats in Puerto Vallarta and you can have this kind of lifestyle, too!

 I also believe that living space contributes to life quality.
-For example, if you are paying a $2,500 USD studio apartment in New York where there is not enough space for your dogs, your $2,500 USD in Puerto Vallarta will be a 4-bedroom villa facing the ocean.
-Of course, you don’t have to pay this amount as there are apartments with large spaces for less than $1,000 USD.
+For example, if you are paying a $2,500 studio apartment in New York without enough space for your dogs, your $2,500 in Puerto Vallarta will be a 4-bedroom villa facing the ocean.
+Of course, you don’t have to pay this amount as there are apartments with large spaces for less than $1,000.

 Is Puerto Vallarta cheap?